EKSTROM Lab

 Doyeon Park is a Ph.D. student in the Department of Political Science at the University of Nebraska-Lincoln.
 His research interests are American politics, the relationship between the President and Congress, and public policy.
 He is primarily interested in employing text-as-data.

 Susie Pratt is a Ph.D. student in the Department of Political Science at the University of Nebraska-Lincoln.
 She received her Bachelor of Arts in Public Administration from the University of Northern Iowa.
-Her research interests are in American politics, public policy, and budgetary politics.
+Her primary research interest is in socioeconomic class and its effects on political participation and representation.

 Rachel is a third-year Political Science Ph.D. student, interested in elite foreign policy decision-making, experimental design and methods, and Anthropocenic environmental international security.
 She completed her Masters of Research in Security, Conflict, and Human Rights at the University of Exeter, focusing on interdisciplinary approaches to research and mixed methods.
 Her thesis qualitatively studied the AUKUS alliance in the midst of a rising China.
 Rachel completed her B.A. in Psychology with minors in National Security, Political Science, Global Studies, and English also at UNL, and additionally holds an A.A. from Southeast Community College in General Studies.
 She is an avid runner and loves being outside!